sudeepdutta23/devTinder/applist.md

 - GET /user/feed - Gets you the profiles of other users on platform

-Status: ignore, intrested, accepted, rejected
+Status: ignored, intrested, accepted, rejected